 In order to bring you the most comprehensive information on what you should see in Athens, we partnered with local resident Marisa.
 We combined our knowledge with hers to put together a guide with both the popular attractions and some off the beaten path things as well.

 We love Athens, but there is so much to see that it can sometimes be overwhelming, especially for a first time visitor.
 If you follow these recommendations you will see the best of Athens in a relatively short amount of time.

 The Best Things to do in Athens

-The Acropolis is an ancient Greek complex located above the city of Athens.
-It contains several ancient buildings including the Parthenon, The Temple of Athena, and the Odeon of Herodes Atticus theatre.
+The Acropolis is an ancient site that contains several ancient buildings including the Parthenon, The Temple of Athena, and the Odeon of Herodes Atticus theatre.

 Purchase skip the line tickets to avoid queues.
 Anything that helps you get into the site faster will help you have optimal time exploring.